Uzboy

 Now a dry river channel and a center for archaeological excavations, the Uzboy flowed some 750 km, from a branch in the Amu Darya River via Sarykamysh Lake to the Caspian Sea.
 A riverine civilization existed along the banks of the river from at least the 5th century BC until the 17th century AD, when the water which had fed the Uzboy abruptly stopped flowing out of the main course of the Amu Darya.
 The Uzboy dried up, and the tribes which had inhabited the river's banks were abruptly dispersed, the survivors becoming nomadic desert dwellers.

 In the early 1950s, construction work started to build a major irrigation canal roughly along the river bed of the former Uzboy.
-However, the project was abandoned soon after the death of Joseph Stalin in 1953; later on, Qaraqum Canal was constructed along an entirely different, much more southerly, route.
+However, the project was abandoned soon after the death of Joseph Stalin in 1953; later on, Karakum Canal was constructed along an entirely different, much more southerly, route.

-Uzboi Vallis on Mars is named after this river.